Fluocinolone acetonide (Into the eye)

 Treats chronic swelling of the eye that is not caused by an infection.
 Also treats diabetic macular edema (DME).
 This medicine is a corticosteroid.

-Iluvien, RetisertThere may be other brand names for this medicine.
+Iluvien, Retisert, YutiqThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to fluocinolone.
+You should not receive it if you had an allergic reaction to fluocinolone, or if you have certain eye infections (including herpes simplex, smallpox, chickenpox, or mycobacterial eye infection).

 How to Use This Medicine: